This page gives a capsule history of the problem in Canada.

 Canada cannot solve this problem in isolation.
 With little pharmaceutical manufacturing of its own, it is difficult to learn what leverage could be used by the federal or provincial governments to ensure more information and solutions.
 The industry’s position is that there is already too much government involvement in Canadian health industries.
-Lobbying activities of the pharmaceutical industry have been increasing since October 2010.
-What are these meetings about?
+Lobbying activities of the pharmaceutical industry have been increased sharply since October 2010 and into 2012.
+What were these meetings about?
 Shortages?
 Compulsory Licences?
 European Trade Deals?
 We do not know.

 - Friday PM Drug Shortages in Canada